spicypark/Calculator/README.md

 #### Coin Flipper
 - The flip button outputs either heads or tails.
-- Pressing flip will not change heads to tails in the output each time as flips are independent.
+- Pressing flip may or may not change heads to tails in the output each time as flips are independent.